sagannotcarl/nnpn-static/site/content/join.md

 These principles are written in broad terms to help clarify what NNPN considers to be a professional theater.
 Active members of the Network are expected to demonstrate conduct that follows these recognized and established professional standards.

-(4) NNPN determines that a theater has demonstrated a commitment to producing new plays if it has:
+(3) NNPN determines that a theater has demonstrated a commitment to producing new plays if it has:

 - Fully produced at least two new plays as defined above over the last three programming cycles or seasons
 - No more than ⅓ of a theater’s new plays in the last three cycles or seasons have been adaptations of literary works or pre-existing material

+(4) A new play is, for NNPN’s purposes, one that is:

+- A work that was previously unproduced OR received its first professional production in the past three programming cycles or seasons
+- Has had no commercial productions since its initial opening
+- Has had fewer than three regional productions

 (5) An anti-racism/anti-bias statement and action plan, broadly defined, is a document that codifies the objectives for and plans to counteract and prevent bias and oppose and prohibit unfair discrimination against people based on race, ethnicity, culture, religion, gender identity, language, sexual orientation, neurodiversity and/or disability, and/or economic class.